-There are a lot of options when it comes to marketing in the pharmaceutical industry.
-There’s social media marketing, webinars, direct mail and a slew of tactics and strategies designed to connect a sales rep with healthcare professionals.
+There are a wide range of options when it comes to marketing in the pharmaceutical industry.
+For example, social media marketing, pharmaceutical webinars, direct mail and a plethora of tactics and strategies designed to connect a sales rep with healthcare professionals are all effective marketing tactics.

-Yes, pharmaceutical marketing is more challenging than ever — but this fact was true even before the COVID 19 pandemic related lockdowns and restrictions.
-After all, the HCP audience is a notoriously difficult one to connect with.
+But pharmaceutical marketing continues to be more challenging than ever — but this fact was true even before the COVID 19 pandemic related lockdowns and restrictions.
+After all, the HCP audience is a notoriously challenging demographic to connect with.
 But that’s because today’s healthcare professionals are busy — extremely busy.

-That’s why pharma companies have — for years now — turned to digital channels to pitch a medical device, launch marketing campaigns and drive pharma sales.
+That’s why pharmaceutical companies have — for years now — turned to digital channels to pitch a medical device, launch marketing campaigns and drive their sales.
 And a part of that marketing mix is, of course, the humble webinar.
 In fact, according to a survey of CPhI attendees, webinars are rated by pharma marketers as one of the most effective marketing channels.

 So what do HCP engagement programs look like?
-We’ve scoured our pharmaceutical customer’s webinars to find out what webinar programs they’re running and why.
+We’ve scoured our customer’s pharmaceutical industry webinars to find out what webinar programs they’re running and why.
 Here are the five most popular hcp marketing webinar programs we found.

 Five Webinar Formats to Boost HCP Marketing Efforts